-Chemical Engineering (ChE) is the best educational programme for engineers with an interest in chemistry.
+Chemical Science and Engineering (ChE) is the best educational programme for engineers with an interest in chemistry.
 The smallest structures in a lab, small enough to fit on a chip, and the biggest reactors and distillation columns, have all been designed by chemical engineers.
 Chemical Engineers are creative problem solvers who use their scientific and technical expertise to develop novel chemical processes, materials and products for a wide variety of applications.
 The Bachelor's programme in Chemical Science and Engineering is fully English-taught.
-The two-year Master’s in Chemical Engineering is an internationally oriented programme and is taught entirely in English.
+The two-year Master’s in Chemical Science and Engineering is an internationally oriented programme and is taught entirely in English.
 Chemical Engineering is a broad discipline that encompasses so much more than chemistry alone.
 As a chemical engineer, you are at home in fields of research such as chemistry, materials science or process technology.
 You are also well versed in more physics-related areas, such as fluid dynamics and thermodynamics.

 Below you can find information on the Exchange Course Packages offered by the Faculty of Science and Technology (S&T) that are open for exchange students.
 These Exchange Course Packages are well-balanced, structured sets of courses created around a theme.
 The course packages consist either 15 ECTS (1 block) or 30 ECTS (2 blocks/1 semester).